The Majestic Savage 99

 The Savage 99 model would be what I consider one

-of the top two or three lever action rifles ever made in my humble
+of the top lever action rifles ever made in my humble opinion.
+They

-opinion.
-They were a unique design and in a lot of ways, were way
+were a unique design and in a lot of ways, were way ahead of their

-They would have a distinct design with smooth looks and would be very functional.
+They would have a distinct design with classic looks and would be very functional.
 Just a pleasant firearm to not only hold and handle but to look at and admire.

 But the main point of writing this article is about what I consider, the golden age of classic firearms.
-For my definition of what a classic firearm is see my wood and blued article.
+The classic firearms of the 50's and 60's.
+For my definition of what a classic firearm is, see my